mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 If you recall from earlier chapters, a NativeScript page has three parts: an XML file, a JavaScript file, and a CSS file.
 The XML file contains declarative XML code used to structure your app; the JavaScript file contains your business logic code that can interact with your UI; and the CSS file augments the XML file, providing style.

-> NOTE: There is no right or wrong way to style this app we're working with (well, maybe there are some wrong ways...).
+> **NOTE** There is no right or wrong way to style this app we're working with (well, maybe there are some wrong ways...).
 I'm not a great UI designer, I'm much more of a backend architect and automation developer, so don't take any of my UI styling guidelines here as gospel.
 If you think something looks better by styling it differently, by all means, do it.
 If you're specially proud of something, share it with the community.

 ### Styling basics

 Let's get started with some styling basics.
 Because we're using the Android platform in our workshop, there's something fairly obvious that we need to fix right away.
 At the top of every page, there's a large area with the app's name *tekmo* displayed.
 This area is called the *Action Bar*.
 We need to remove the action bar and we need to do it fast!

-> NOTE: If you're running the workshop in iOS, this exercise doesn't apply to you, so feel free to skip it.
+> **NOTE** If you're running the workshop in iOS, this exercise doesn't apply to you, so feel free to skip it.

 <h4 class="exercise-start">
     <b>Exercise</b>: Removing the Android action bar